Crabbox docs

 Providers configure backends.
 Core commands own workflows.

-Crabbox core owns the normal workflow after acquisition:
+Core owns the entire workflow after acquisition:

 • claim and slug handling;